Skip to Content

 This post includes:

-Hey there: I bought most of the meals in this post with my own money, but a few of them where gifts from brands.
+Hey there: I bought most of the meals in this post with my own money, but a few of them were gifts from brands.
 As you can read below, I am pretty honest with my reviews and don’t hesitate to say when I don’t like something.
 As well, some of the links in this post are affiliate links, which means I earn a small commission at no cost to you.
 Thanks for your support. -Taryn

 How I Choose Backpacking Meals (My Biases)